 If Photoshop is a seasoned hockey player who understands its job and gets it done, Illustrator is the ice dancer who pirouettes around in perfect circles.
 Fast, stable and packing a host of tricks, it deals with vector graphics like a sushi chef slicing ingredients you don’t know the name of.

 However, as with Photoshop, Illustrator’s forte is also its bane when talking web design.
 It is possibly the king of vector graphics, but until SVG has found its way to the corners of the web, the Internet is largely a jungle of bitmaps – and pixels make Illustrator uncomfortable.
-At best, it’s a terrific complement to your chief web design software.3.
-Muse
+At best, it’s a terrific complement to your chief web design software.

 With the tagline “web design without coding”, the purpose of Muse seems obvious.
 Many reviews praise its wealth of options, and it comes with a built-in sitemap editor, access to Adobe’s hosted font service, and it can display neat CSS effects such as parallax scrolling.

 Unfortunately, it’s not a graphic production tool.
 While there are facilities for creating images, these are meagre and nowhere near as flexible as those available in Fireworks.
 Muse is first and foremost an application for those who have little in-depth knowledge (or interest) in graphics.
-Its purpose is to streamline a website from idea to publication, not to cater for designers who are part of a bigger development team.4.
-Sketch
+Its purpose is to streamline a website from idea to publication, not to cater for designers who are part of a bigger development team.

 Sketch has much to offer, such as a low learning curve, great vector handling, a high level of precision and support for exporting CSS.
 Another nice feature is the price – at 50 USD, it won’t dent budgets too much.
-Unfortunately, Sketch runs only on Macs, a situation that seems unlikely to change.5.
-Gimp
+Unfortunately, Sketch runs only on Macs, a situation that seems unlikely to change.

 Sometimes called the "free Photoshop," GIMP is a powerhouse of a photo editor for costing nothing at all.
 It ships with a host of tools for painting and drawing, and also supports layers, channels, masks and paths.
 There is also an abundance of plug-ins and scripts available, and GIMP happily exports in a great number of different file formats.